 The turret and nose forming dies were by Walter Albert at Precision Tool and Die.

-There’s plenty more to do, like the tool design for the tender, below, so I’ll stop here and get back to work.
+There’s plenty more to do, like the form tool design for shaping the top of the tender sides, below, so I’ll stop here and get back to work.

 A further update, here’s a shot of the corridor connector/vestibule plate that goes on the back of the tender, and the pressed-in details on the tender back itself.
 The paperclip was there to haul a rake of Ace coaches over a prototypical three and a half hour Melbourne-Albury journey at a scale 60 miles an hour on a friends’s outdoor layout in the UK.